 Peru has become a culinary mecca.
 Lima has several of the most acclaimed restaurants in the world such as Maido, Central, and Astrid y Gaston, while the rest of the country benefits from the rich culinary heritage.
 Seafood is king on the coast (this is the country that perfected ceviche, after all), with fresh offerings in Lima and Arequipa, while the potato is a staple throughout the country.
 Peru also boasts a rich fusion tradition, with culinary variations on Japanese (Nikkei) and Chinese (Chifa) cuisine in particular.

 Visit Manu National Park, kayak the Amazon River, or take a luxury cruise and explore the jungles with its vast array of wildlife, such as pink dolphins and three-toed sloths.
 You can also experience the amazing sight and sound of the howler monkey.

-Essential Peruvian Foods to Try
+Essential Peruvian Foods You Must Try

-This stir fry beef dish is a blend Peruvian cuisine and Chinese influence with strips of beef marinated in soy sauce and cooked with onions, tomatoes, aji chilis, and a variety of spices, usually accompanied with potatoes and/or white rice.
+This stir fry beef dish is a blend of Peruvian cuisine and Chinese influence with strips of beef marinated in soy sauce and cooked with onions, tomatoes, aji chilis, and a variety of spices, usually accompanied with potatoes and/or white rice.

 Causa (potato casserole)

 A native Quechuan dish, causa has countless variations, but the most common or best known is the Causa Limena (from Lima).
-It comes as a casserole, a terrine or individually portioned.
-It consists of yellow Peruvian potatoes combined with oil, lime, and spicy aji amarillo sauce, then filled with either shredded tuna, chicken, or salmon blended with mayonnaise, then layered with hard boiled eggs, avocado, and olives, and then covered with more potato mash.
+It comes as a casserole, a terrine, or individually portioned.
+It consists of yellow Peruvian potatoes combined with oil, lime, and spicy aji amarillo sauce, then filled with either shredded tuna, chicken, or salmon blended with mayonnaise, then layered with hard-boiled eggs, avocado, and olives, and then covered with more potato mash.
 This dish is usually served cold as a side dish.

 Tips for Sustainable Travel